 Always New: The Posters of Jules Chéret

-Exhibitions are included with Museum admission and free for Members.
+Exhibitions are included with Museum admission and are free for Members.

 Posters by the French artist Jules Chéret (1836–1932) caused a sensation in 19th-century Paris.
 Known as the father of the poster, Chéret was one of the first artists to bring colorful, large-scale advertisements to Paris streets, creating what critics called a “museum in the open air.”
 People strolling down the boulevards were captivated not only by Chéret’s vibrant images, but also by how frequently his new designs appeared.
 Chéret had developed new printing methods that allowed him to meet the fast pace that advertisers demanded to promote their latest entertainments and products.
 The ephemeral nature of these posters contributed to the popular idea that rapid change was central to modern life.